 Sadly, criminals and scammers actively seek to exploit people's fears and the government's efforts to implement broad based support measures.
 There have been numerous reports of different types of COVID-19 related frauds and scams – both internationally and domestically.

 Fraud causes further suffering to victims, erodes the good will of the community and undermines confidence in the government's response.
 It also diverts money and support away from those who need it, including the most vulnerable in our society.

 Government actions to counter fraud

-In March 2020, the Attorney-General's Department's Commonwealth Fraud Prevention Centre and the Australian Federal Police (AFP) established a temporary Commonwealth COVID-19 Counter Fraud Taskforce under Operation Ashiba.
+Between March and June 2020, the Attorney-General's Department's Commonwealth Fraud Prevention Centre and the Australian Federal Police (AFP) established a temporary Commonwealth COVID-19 Counter Fraud Taskforce under Operation Ashiba.
 The taskforce included a range of entities across the Commonwealth.

 The taskforce aimed to tackle fraud against COVID-19 economic stimulus measures by:

 - providing advice and guidance to Commonwealth departments and agencies to build in countermeasures in policy, program and system design to counter fraud risks for the new COVID-19 economic stimulus measures

 - supported information and intelligence sharing across the Commonwealth and internationally to enable detection and disruption of fraud